Battle Arena Toshinden (video game): Toshinden Remix on Saturn

 At E3 1995 before the American PlayStation release, Battle Arena Toshinden was promoted as a "Saturn killer" to be a rival to the Sega Saturn.
 After Polygon Man was dropped, Sony Computer Entertainment America used the Toshinden character Sofia as a mascot.
 Despite this, Takara later announced that the game is to be ported by Nextech/Sega to the Sega Saturn as Toh Shin Den S in Japan and as Battle Arena Toshinden Remix internationally.
 A few new features were added, including an exclusive new character named Cupido and a story mode with dialog and voice acting (also dubbed in English), which enables the player to learn a few details about the characters' story backgrounds and the reasons of why they had entered into the tournament.
 The character select screen depicts original anime art by Tsukasa Kotobuki instead of rendered models and these also appear in the story mode.
 Work on the Saturn port reportedly began while the PlayStation original was still in development.

-PC and handheld ports
+PC ports

-California-based Digital Dialect reprogrammed the game for DOS, and this version was released in 1996 published by Playmates Interactive.
+California-based Digital Dialect reprogrammed the game for MS-DOS, and this version was released in 1996 published by Playmates Interactive.
 This version plays and looks differently.
 Earthworm Jim, which was the property of Playmates, was added as an exclusive guest character, with his unique arena music, but he only uses the moves of Rungo Iron.
 It uses the Japanese PlayStation version's voices and music in all regions, albeit at lower sound quality.
 The DOS version also supports resolutions up to 640x480 and network multiplayer using IPX/SPX or NetBIOS.

-The game was ported to the Game Boy by Takara/Nintendo in 1996, titled Nettou Toshinden (熱闘闘神伝) in Japan.
-It was the fourth of Takara's 'Nettou' (Dead Heat Fighters) series of games with deformed characters ported to the Game Boy, following World Heroes 2 Jet.
-The game is based mostly on the original PlayStation version, but it includes a slightly altered story mode and two appearances from Battle Arena Toshinden 2: the characters Uranus and Gaia (without his armor).

 An emulated version for the PlayStation Network was released as a downloadable PlayStation game on November 22, 2016, in Japan.
 The game was also re-released in 2018 on the PlayStation Classic.
 Specifically it is the PAL version which runs slower at 50 Hz.